CommerceExperts/searchhub-docs/docs/smartquery/best-practices.rst

 Best Practices
 ==============

-In order to aid Product Owners in developing according to agile principles, we have expressed our recommended best practices as user stories.
-Feel free to copy and paste this to your backlog.
+To aid Product Owners in developing according to agile principles, we have expressed our recommended best practices as user stories.
+You are welcome to copy and paste this into your backlog.

 Basic smartQuery Implementation
 -------------------------------